“If a man is not faithful to his own individuality, he cannot be loyal to anything.” — poet Claude McKay

 Danced round the dreadful thing in fiendish glee.

-Breakthroughs like this extraordinary sonnet open doors for other artists, shine light where there was no light before.
-Not just in subject matter, but in form.
-McKay’s breakthrough signaled to others around him and to those who came after: The long tradition of English literature, created/written by white people, was not just “FOR” white people, and the beautiful perfect literary forms of the so-called white tradition were not barred to those who had been colonized by the countries from whence that tradition sprung.
-This was then and remains somewhat controversial, because indigenous forms were wiped out by colonization, and much of 20th century literature was a re-claiming of the indigenous forms.
-Anyone who came from a colonized culture understood that their natural tradition and language and customs had been wiped out or at least so co-opted as to have dissolved totally.
+Breakthroughs like this sonnet open doors for other artists.
+McKay’s breakthrough signaled that the tradition of English literature, created/written by white people, was not just “FOR” white people, and the perfect literary forms of the so-called white tradition were not barred to those colonized by the countries from whence that tradition sprung.
+This was then and remains controversial, because indigenous forms were wiped out by colonization, and much of 20th century literature was a re-claiming of the indigenous forms.
+Anyone who came from a colonized culture understood that their natural tradition/language/customs were wiped out or so co-opted as to have dissolved totally.
 (James Joyce was all about this.
+He might not have become a writer without that pressurized suppression.
 The Irish language had been stamped out.
 The clearest example of Joyce’s feelings on is the famous “tundish scene” in Portrait of the Artist).

-McKay writing a sonnet about lynching is such a daring innovation in form: He claimed that white tradition as his own.
-Now, there may be bars for entry in terms of such work being accepted – people may not like what you are doing, may not accept you “using” a “white” form to tell your story – but the people who reject you are stuck in the past while you are the present and the future.
-(Countee Cullen’s work – my post on him here – has similar qualities.
-He was a 20th century Black man, writing in the Romantic Keats-ian tradition.
-McKay and Cullen both loved the Romantic poets, and both revered the sonnet.)
+McKay claimed that white tradition as his own.
+Now, there were bars for entry in terms of such work being accepted.
+(Countee Cullen’s work – my post on him here – had similar qualities.
+He was a 20th century Black man, writing in the Romantic Keats-ian tradition.)
 One of McKay’s primary inspirations was William Wordsworth (my post on him here).
-McKay used Wordworth’s rhythms and sensitivity to nature to plunge readers into Jamaica.
-McKay’s Caribbean atmosphere could not be further away from the landscape that inspired Wordsworth.
-But love of nature is love of nature, no matter where you are.
+McKay used Wordworth’s rhythms to plunge readers into Jamaica and the Caribbean atmosphere.

-McKay was not the first poet to use Jamaican English in poetry, but he was the most successful, cracking open poetry to include new voices, different sounds and different prosody.
-His influence on future generations cannot be measured.
+McKay was not the first poet to use Jamaican English in poetry, but he was the most successfu.

 After his death, he was declared the national poet of Jamaica.